sundeepkamath/sundeepkamath.github.io/_pages/open-closed-principle.md

 {% endhighlight %}

 The best part was that we did not have to touch any of the original classes for Specification nor the Filter class to achieve this, thus aligning to the **Open-Closed Principle**.
+You may download the code from my github repository [here](https://github.com/sundeepkamath/SOLIDPatterns)

 Hope this was useful!!